Jokezor/nvim/README.md

 First you need to build the docker container and tag it
 1. docker build  -t docker_python_lsp .

-Then it is a matter of running the docker container shell with the right volumes you want to access and make sure the Display environment is set:
+Then it is a matter of running the docker container shell with the right volumes you want to access and make sure the Display environment is set

 2. docker run -it  -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v /home/joakim/Documents/docker_python_lsp:/tmp docker_python_lsp

 Finally, just run nvim to enter neovim from within the Docker container

 3. nvim .